Corsaair/abcdis/README.md

-In the Tamarin project you coulf find an utility named `abcdump`, when Redtamarin extended the project we kept this utility around because it is always useful to be able to decompile stuff aand see what's inside ;).
+In the Tamarin project you coulf find an utility named `abcdump`, when Redtamarin extended the project we kept this utility around because it is always useful to be able to decompile stuff and see what's inside ;).

 In the mean time, during the years where Tamarin was still udpdated, came a patch by Alex Macdonald and contributed by Chris Brichford